hadoopch/Configmanagement-Solace/README.md

-# T-Systems-Config-Management
+# Ansible example Code
-Configure Solace Brokers with a configuration management tool
+Configures a solace message router using the solace cli and cliscript templates